Thermo Fisher Scientific opened a new manufacturing facility in Lenexa, Kansas to meet the increasing demand for viral transport media…

-The Nippon Shinyaku Corporation’s new plant for pharmaceuticals formulation production was under construction from January 2000.
-It is in Odawara, and was completed on 45 February 2001.
+The Nippon Shinyaku Corporation’s pharmaceuticals formulation production plant Odawara, Japan, began construction in January 2000 and was completed in February 2001.

-The plant owns the total floor space of about 16,500m².
-It is equipped with the latest computer systems for automated production lines, and it is hoped it will function efficiently as a site of pharmaceuticals formulation production hereafter.
-In line with the company’s global development strategy, the plant was constructed to conform to the high international standards of GMP (good manufacturing practices) while also centralising production facilities, raising production capacity, and lowering costs through streamlining and greater efficiency.
+In line with the company’s global development strategy, the plant was constructed to conform to the high international standards of good manufacturing practice (GMP) while also centralising production facilities, raising production capacity and lowering costs through streamlining and greater efficiency.

-The company's is also planning to introduce more information technology so as to increase the efficiency of all office departments and speed up decision making.
+The company is also planning to introduce more information technology to increase the efficiency of all office departments and speed up decision making.

 The I eng is the engineering database system for each discipline’s design activities.
-The information is openly available to engineers working directly for the project.
+The information is openly available to engineers working directly on the project.

 The integrated 3D-design system is used to develop the spatial plant models.

-The I mat is the project material management system.
-It controls all materials, at all project phases, from material take off, through procurement and transportation to field construction.
-The material take off information is electronically transferred from I 3D.
+The I mat is the project material management system that controls all materials, at all project phases, from material take off, through procurement and transportation to field construction.
+The material take-off information is electronically transferred from I 3D.

 The I fields is the field construction system.
-It provides necessary functions for field material control, preparation of isometric/spool drawings linked to I 3D, piping welding control, plant turn over control and schedule, cost and progress management.
+It provides necessary functions for field material control, preparation of isometric/spool drawings linked to I 3D, piping welding control, plant turn over control and schedule, as well as cost and progress management.

 The project management system (I pms) provides a platform to plan and execute the work, mobilise the required resources, monitor schedules, costs and progress and take corrective actions.

 Bushu Pharmaceuticals unveiled a new expansion programme for its pharmaceutical manufacturing facility in Misato, Japan, in August 2020.
 With the…